 If we find that the defendant has assets, we can file a lien on their property.
 This freezes their assets during the lawsuit, so they won’t be able to sell until after a judgment is made.
 When they sell their property, the proceeds will go to you.
 We can also have the court set up a payment plan so you can receive payment on a weekly or monthly basis.
 There are options available to you.
 Even if your insurance tells you there isn’t a way to receive your due compensation, Dimopoulos Injury Law will ensure you’re taken care of.

 Dimopoulos Injury Law works on a contingency basis.
 This means that you don’t pay anything unless we win your case.
 A lawsuit is very stressful and demands time.
 We will ease that stress by giving you the best result possible.
 We have years of experience in holding others accountable for their wrongdoing.
-Call or email us today for more information on how you can get your entitled compensation.
+Call us today to schedule a free strategy session!

 © Dimopoulos Injury Law.
 All rights reserved.